(20 ILCS 2630/13)

 conviction for any offense, the Department of Corrections shall have

-access to all sealed records of the Department pertaining to that
+access to all sealed records of the Illinois State Police pertaining to that

 (b) Notwithstanding the foregoing, all sealed or impounded records are subject to inspection and use by the court and inspection and use by law enforcement agencies and State's Attorneys or other prosecutors in carrying out the duties of their offices.